snurr-group/mofga/README.md

 Genetic Algorithms Implementation in Metal-Organic Frameworks

 # Overview
-mofga is a python module to perform genetic algorithms search to optimize metal-organic framework building blocks (including topology, organic linker and metal node).
-Initial solutions are created using Latin Hypercube sampling, partially derived from skopt library.
+mofga is a python module to perform genetic algorithms to optimize metal-organic framework (MOF)'s building blocks (including topology, organic linker and metal node). mofga was tested on optimizing MOFs for CO\_2 capture

+Initial solutions are created using Latin Hypercube sampling, modified from skopt library.
 Through ranking selection methods, top-performing MOFs are kept, or used as parents for new solutions.
 To create new solutions, genetic operators, including crossover and mutation, are used.

 # Installation and Dependencies